 The Right to Remain Silent

-- Read Bob’s report on the project’s progress (115KB - pdf help)
+Read Bob’s report written in October 2012 on the project’s progress (115KB - pdf help) (115KB - pdf help)

-Once the project is complete it will complement work done by the National Archives in making criminal records available online.
 It will also link in with projects already carried out in other counties to catalogue sessions records, thus enabling students to have a wider overview of topics of national relevance, such as the implementation of the poor laws and the treatment of criminals.

 For further information about the continuation of the project and how to participate as a volunteer, please contact Irene Andrews, Senior Archivist, on 01392 384318 or email her on email@example.com